wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.7 =
+* Bug Fix - Donation input was not available in the quick view.
+* Improvement - In order to prevent data loss, we now install a second folder, outside of the plugin, called wp-easycart-data.
+This folder saves the data necessary to the plug in and prevents WordPress from deleting everything.
 = 1.2.6 =
 * Bug Fix - USPS now chooses the option to send internationally with your own box, bringing the price of shipping down for the customer.
 = 1.2.5 =